isomerpages/mse/_issues/4-energy-and-climate-change.md

 <h1><b>Our Clean Energy Policy in a Nutshell</b></h1>

-<p><strong>REDUCATING SINGAPOREANS ABOUT ENERGY AND CLIMATE CHANGE</strong><br>  We encourage stakeholders in Singapore to learn about climate change, and learn how they can play their part to prevent it.
+<p><strong>EDUCATING SINGAPOREANS ABOUT ENERGY AND CLIMATE CHANGE</strong><br>  We encourage stakeholders in Singapore to learn about climate change, and learn how they can play their part to prevent it.
 Carbon emissions made up around 95% of our total greenhouse gas emissions in 2014.
 These emissions cause more heat to be trapped into the atmosphere, leading to climate change.
 Energy consumption is one of the main sources of carbon in Singapore.
 Our industrial and commercial activities, transport systems and household appliances all run on electricity and fossil fuel.</p>

 <p><strong>PREPARING TO COPE WITH CLIMATE CHANGE</strong><br>  Singapore experiences the effects of climate change along with the rest of the world.
 The build-up of carbon dioxide - among other greenhouse gases in the atmosphere - makes our weather hotter and raises the sea level around us.
 Our role is to increase understanding of the science and impacts of climate change and keep Singapore prepared.</p>